 Gaetz has been called one of the most dedicated supporters of Second Amendment rights in the Florida legislature by gun rights advocacy organizations.
 This is the latest of many efforts from the representative to allow for greater freedoms for gun owners across the state.

 Florida’s “stand your ground” law permits the use of deadly force to defend oneself against an attack.
-If you feel that your constitutional right to carry or use a weapon has been violated, a skilled Inverness criminal defense attorney can help you conduct a thorough investigation and collect evidence to support your case.
+If you feel that your constitutional right to carry or use a weapon has been violated, a skilled criminal defense attorney can help you conduct a thorough investigation and collect evidence to support your case.